 Lauren Langlois (Academic Director) is passionate about education as an equalizer and found financial literacy lacking from core math curriculum during her 11 years of teaching and coaching.
 Lauren taught and created data-driven math curricula, led professional development and coached math teachers.
 She is excited to see FitMoney's curriculum live and grow through student, teacher and family engagement.

-Jacob Wittenberg (External Relations Manager) is a senior at Boston University studying Public Relations and Business Administration.
+Jacob Wittenberg (External Relations Manager) is a recent Boston University graduate with a degree in Public Relations.
 With FitMoney, he works to establish the digital brand and create connections via digital platforms across Massachusetts.
 As a young adult, he personally resonates with FitMoney’s mission and the importance for the next generations to be financially fit and educated.